aaronc/fx-clj/README.md

 `run<!!` uses a core.async channel and `<!!` to return the value of the code executed on the JavaFX application thread.
-It blocks the calling thread to return its value.
+It blocks the calling thread until the block has completed and returns its value to the caller.

 ```clojure
 (let [res (run<!! (do-something))] ;; Calling thread blocked